puru444/Algorithmic_Trading_with_Machine_Learning/README.md

 **FINDINGS:**
-After Considering: Classificiation Reports & Cumulative Returns Visual Charts of all 4 Trials, it looks like that TRIAL 4 after applying "AdaBooster Classifier" with this input parameter of "SMA Readings": Short-Window = 07 Days & Long Window = 60 Days are the most appropriate ones to train this model.
+After Considering: Classification Reports & Cumulative Returns Visual Charts of all 4 Trials, it looks like that TRIAL 4 after applying "AdaBooster Classifier" with this input parameter of "SMA Readings": Short-Window = 07 Days & Long Window = 60 Days are the most appropriate ones to train this model.

 Since, Actual & Strategy Returns are quite close to each other therefore TRIAL 4 Model is the most fitted model on this dataset.